 March 8: Our Lady of Virtues, Lisbon, Portugal

-The Church of the monastery of Our Lady of Virtues, or Nossa Senhora de Virtudes in Portuguese, is now nothing more than a ruin located north of Lisbon, Portugal.
-It is now protected because of its historical importance, and for no other reason.
+The Church of the monastery of Our Lady of Virtues, or Nossa Senhora de Virtudes in Portuguese, until recently was nothing more than a ruin located north of Lisbon, Portugal.
+A small church was constructed in 2009, and further work is planned.
+The site is now protected because of its historical importance, but for no other reason, as pilgrimages and devotion to the Blessed Virgin declined from the 19th century until the 21st century when there remained almost no memory of the glory that once was.

 According to tradition, the origin of the Church of Our Lady of Virtues relates to the appearance of Our Lady to a keeper of cows back in the early fifteenth century.
 The apparition gave rise to a pilgrimage to the site, as well as the later construction of a primitive chapel, presumably made of wood and other perishable materials.
 A short time later, due to the growing importance of the site and the devotion of the faithful that he saw going on around him, King Duarte commanded that a Franciscan monastery be built that would be attached to the chapel.
 Following upon the construction of the monastery, a hospital was also soon built, and then subsequently inns and other businesses supporting the thriving community that grew up around the chapel.
 Pilgrimages to the shrine became widespread throughout the remainder of the fifteenth century.